microverseinc/ror-social-scaffold/README.md

 1. On your recently forked repo, enable the GitHub Actions in the Actions tab.
 2. Create the `feature/branch` and push.
 3. Start working on your milestone as usual.
-4. Open a PR from the `feature/branch` when your work is done.
+4. Open a PR from the `feature/branch` when your work is done

 ### Usage